liferay/liferay-docs/discover/portal/articles/210-setting-up/01-system-settings/01-system-settings.markdown

 Settings*.
 The `.config` files for all the entries you edited then download in a ZIP file.

-To make these configurations active in the destination @product@ system, simply unzip and place the `.config` files in the `[Liferay_Home]/osgi/configs` folder.
+To make these configurations active in the destination system, simply unzip and place the `.config` files in the `[Liferay_Home]/osgi/configs` folder.

 Now you know what System Settings is and how to use it.
 All that's left is to